From subgraph to nest: indexing Graph Horizon

 The global-singleton entity is a well-known subgraph anti-pattern: every event contends on one hot row, and it serialises writes across the whole indexer.
 As an incremental aggregate it costs nothing - a running total the engine already keeps.

-nuthatch test
+nuthatch check

 Serve it

-top indexers by rewards
+planned - top indexers by rewards

 {